KIZI/InBeat/README.md

 ### Aggregation Rules

 Aggregation rules cause increase or decrease of final interest for object that the user interacted with.
-Aggregation Rules are specific setting valid per account.
+Aggregation Rules are  a specific setting valid per account.
 They have to be created for each account.

 E.g. if user provides interaction that represents "like", interest is increased.
 For all other interactions interest is decreased.